Supporting our communities during the COVID-19 pandemic

 If families are there, we're making sure books are too.
 We're providing books and encouraging schools to give them away to families who stop by for food and other resources.
 Having age-appropriate books at home for our PreK students is a vital part of their learning, and the more books at home for the discovery of new stories and rereading, the better!

-As more schools go from blended learning to fully open, we've been able to increase the number of books sent home as part of our Build a Home Library program.
+Most schools are fully open now, but we're still offering a flexible model where schools can choose between in-person and online Story Time to fit their school's current status.
+We've been able to increase the number of books sent home as part of our Build a Home Library program.
 From distribution through schools and in partnership with shelters, thousands of new books are entering children's home collections.

 Digital resources and literacy support for families and teachers